tttp/dxid/README.md

 As backend dev, you might have had to query directly the database with a "select ... where id = 3245082357", or update or delete and hoping you copy pasted the right id.

-As soon as you help me with writing a postgresl or mysql function, you'll be able to where id = dxid_parse ("cDBbAb0") and prevent the stupid mistake that I did 2 days ago and that sent me into the quest that led to dxid.

 ## word have meaning too, more rambling

 Putting together a bunch of letters is likely to end up with existing words.
 To prevent that, we removed all voyels from our base of used chars.

 We can't deal with that in the same way car plate numbers do (we can't ban numbers), but [RFC 3986](http://www.ietf.org/rfc/rfc3986.txt) defines : ALPHA  DIGIT  "-" / "." / "\_" / "~" as safe characters, so in theory, we could ignore . and ~ in the dxid and springle them in the dxid if needed.
+We only kept "." as accepted separator

-Testing a list of profane words (banned by google), we have 7 profane numbers, that we harcoded to include a "-"
+Testing a list of profane words (banned by google), we have 0 profane numbers.

-    $npx dxid 10901 -> da-mn
-    $npx dxid 11021 -> ta-rd

-using a [list with more language](https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words), we have 3 extra:
+using a [list with 28 languages](https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words), we still have 0.

+When removing &, replacing space by either "-" or "\_" and doing common substibutions i->1 e->3 o->0, we finally managed to generate 24: _sm l0rt d1ck s3x0 p0p3l b1tch 1ng010 3r0t1c p0kk3r f1g0n3 schl0ng t0pl3ss r1mm1ng p3nd3j0 bl0w-j0b 0pr0tt3n b0ll0cks g00_g1rl sch13ss3r m1nch10n3 gr3pp3ld3l h0w-t0-k1ll l13fd3sgr0t_

+I'd say that finding [b1tch](https://www.merriam-webster.com/dictionary/bitch) offensive is [b0ll0cks](https://www.merriam-webster.com/dictionary/bollocks), but you can always write 769061 as b1t.ch and 23899866350 as b0l.l0.cks

 ## Contributing